Scottsdale, Tasmania - Country Charm and the Gateway to the North-East

 Scottsdale Military Museum

-The Scottsdale RSL Military Museum is a must‑visit for history buffs and curious travellers alike, offering an impressive and heartfelt tribute to Australia’s military past.
-Opened in October 2015, the museum houses an extensive collection of memorabilia from conflicts ranging from the Boer War through to modern engagements in Iraq and Afghanistan, with exhibits that span World Wars I and II, Korea, and Vietnam.
+One of Scottsdale’s standout attractions is the Scottsdale RSL Military Museum, a thoughtful and impressive tribute to Australia’s military history.
+Opened in 2015, the museum houses a wide collection of memorabilia spanning conflicts from the Boer War through to modern operations in Iraq and Afghanistan, including World Wars I and II, Korea, and Vietnam.

-At the heart of the museum is a Vietnam‑era Iroquois “Huey” helicopter, the only one of its kind open to the public in Tasmania, where visitors can even sit inside and get a real sense of its size and significance.
-Beyond the helicopter, the displays include uniforms, equipment, personal artefacts, and stories that bring the human side of service and sacrifice to life.
+At the heart of the museum is a Vietnam-era Iroquois “Huey” helicopter — the only one of its kind open to the public in Tasmania.
+Visitors can even sit inside, gaining a powerful sense of its scale and significance.
+Uniforms, equipment, personal artefacts, and stories throughout the museum bring the human side of service and sacrifice to life.

 .